p0xz/BossFlix-Moviesite/README.md

 - [ ] Add library sourced from opensubtitles so that users can attach another subtitles to their movie/show if the current list isn't working properly

 Check out your build locally with `npm run preview` or `bun run preview`.

-> 📌 Need to deploy?
-Grab an [adapter](https://svelte.dev/docs/kit/adapters) for your hosting platform.

-Get building! 🎥

-Edited by AI since I'm super lazy to write it myself right now, todo's are mine lol 🫠​